Saketh-Ayyagari/APComputerScienceA23-24/README.md

 # APComputerScienceA23-24
-This repository contains all my projects from AP Computer Science A 2023-2024 (Mr. Levin's Junior Class)
+This repository contains all my projects from AP Computer Science A 2023-2024.
+Some of the projects I did included topics related to Sorting, Graphs, Linked Lists, etc.